 This is basically the root of the Italian slow-living lifestyle.
 As we may all know, people in Italy aren’t really punctual.
 And here, that’s not a big deal at all!
 It’s not the time that your clock is showing that matters!

 I’m not sure if it makes sense to you, but it absolutely does make sense!
-Linking the part of not rushing, and everything takes time, with the part of appreciating the small things, TIME will loose its importance.
+Linking the part of not rushing, and everything takes time, with the part of appreciating the small things, TIME will lose its importance.
 Important is the achievement.
 The moment of joy that comes when you get to get something done, meet someone, etc.

 Benefits of the Italian slow-living lifestyle & how to adopt it?

 Well, the biggest benefit of the Italian slow-living lifestyle is definitely the happiness.
 I mean, do you see grumpy Italians all over the street when you’re in Italy?
 Yes, everyone can have their bad days, but when they do, they also let it go fast.

 This mindset and lifestyle bring fulfillment, love, appreciation towards your surrounding, yourself, and others.
 The fact that it’s called the Italian slow-living lifestyle is already telling you, that the other benefit is the low-stress level.
 You’re not stressing on things that aren’t important.
 You’re enjoying your existence!
 And you’re not running!
 Again, the true Italian way of life!

 Read through over and over again the above-mentioned facts and details.
 Memorize them, and start one by one to adopt them.
 When you wake up, smile at the sun.
 When you taste your morning coffee, just look at it and think (or say it out loud if that’s better) that “You are just so tasty!
 I’m so grateful for you now!”